 An open square will create a ‘gateway’ to the development, with a new community centre, pre-school nursery, health centre, pharmacy and dentist’s surgery as well as units for shops and restaurants, with space for outdoor dining.
 Nearby accommodation for elderly residents puts these amenities on their doorstep.

-Mark Rolt, chief operating officer at developer Thameswey Developments Ltd, said: “Canalside marks an exciting new chapter for Sheerwater, transforming it into a highly desirable place to live that will set a new benchmark for building thriving, sustainable communities.
+Mark Rolt, Chief Executive Officer at developer ThamesWey Developments, said: “Canalside marks an exciting new chapter for Sheerwater, transforming it into a highly desirable place to live that will set a new benchmark for building thriving, sustainable communities.

 “Demand for housing is a national problem and with Canalside we’re providing homes of outstanding quality in sufficient numbers to allow the existing community to grow.
 We’ve worked hard to balance housing density with open space so that people can live and work in a neighbourhood that promotes healthy lifestyles and respects the environment.”